 The standard rules process:

-- Agency creates a proposed rule and publishes it in the Texas Register for at least 30 day.
+- Agency creates a proposed rule and published it in the Texas Register for at least 30 days.

 - The Agency reviews comments received and may make non-signficant changes to the rule before submitting to the Texas Register as an Adopted Rule.